raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### kleene+

 As noted, formal regular expressions include the `kleene*`.
-Regexen have an affordance for `kleene*` as well, and—just like formal refgular expressions—it's the `*` postfix operator:
+Regexen have an affordance for `kleene*` as well, and—just like formal regular expressions—it's the `*` postfix operator:

 ```javascript
 verify(/^x*$/, {